auser/poolparty-website/src/meta/documentation.markdown

 =====
 This file is documentation about the documentation

 TODO
 ====
+# high
-* simple getting started cloud.rb
+* PP skeleton project / simple getting started cloud.rb
 * define cloud start, provision, configure - what is the reason order and elements of each? / what does the bootstrap and provisioning process look like
 * what is chef? how does it work

+# med
+* pp overview / purpose of PP / pp theory - homogenious nodes
-* why use PP
+* PP family of gems and what they do
+* give tutorials the once-over
+* plugins page is wrong
+* look at examples page

+# low
-  * why is PP better than chef alone?
+* why use PP / why is PP better than chef alone?
-* purpose of PP
 * the core team
-* pp theory - homogenious nodes
-* idiomatic PP
-* PP family of gems and what they do

 DONE
 =====